 - Have your fireplace and chimney inspected and cleaned by a professional.
 Place a protective screen around the fireplace to prevent embers from popping out onto flammable materials.

 - Ask smokers to smoke outside and provide them with large, deep ashtrays.
 Wet cigarette butts with water before discarding.
 Also, remind smokers to keep their smoking materials away from young children.

 - Keep a fire extinguisher that is rated for all types of fires on all levels of the home.

 - Make sure your smoke alarms are working and test them monthly.
 Change the batteries yearly.
 A good rule of thumb is to change them with Daylight Savings Time.
 If you haven’t yet changed them this year, do it now.
 Also, replace your smoke alarms every 10 years.

-- If you’re planning a holiday trip, check out our driving safety tips for holiday travelers and how to keep your home safe while you’re away.
+- If you’re planning a holiday trip or winter driving, check out our driving safety tips for holiday travelers and how to keep your home safe while you’re away.